The Osher Lectures feature freestanding lectures on a wide range of subjects.

 Become an Osher member and engage your mind both inside and outside of the classroom setting.

 The Osher Lifelong Learning Institute is a membership-based lifelong learning program for adults 50 and better.
-Engage your mind…just for the love of it!
+No exams or homework!

 Informative and stimulating short courses are available to Osher members.